-- 4. Auxiliary Radio: If you are using an auxiliary radio, then a simple interface cable is also needed to connect the SPCC to the auxiliary audio input source.
-The SPCC accepts a standard 1/8" monaural mini plug. - 5.
+- 4. FM-2 Radio: Same as step 3. - 5.
 Push-to-Talk Switches: In order for pilot and observer to transmit on their selected radios, they will each need a push-to-talk (PTT) switch.
 The SPCC is compatible with all standard general aviation type portable push-to-talk switches.
 The male plug on the PTT switches plug directly into the XMIT SW jacks of the SPCC unit.
 If your PTT switches also have a female jack, it is not used.
 The pilot should strap the switch end of his portable PTT switch to the yoke or stick of the aircraft.
 The observer's PTT can similarly be strapped to the co-pilot controls or operated as a hand-held switch.
 Various types of push-to-talk switches are available from Sigtronics, including one that does not have the female jack.